TrumpClone/ruby-rails-interview-questions/README.md

 # Ruby

-- What is a `Symbol`?
-- Compare and `Symbol` and `String` in Ruby?
-Why use one vs the other?
+- Compare `Symbol` and `String`, why use one vs the other?
-- Describe multiple ways to define an _instance method_ in Ruby; now do similar for _class methods_
+- Describe multiple ways to define an _instance method_ in Ruby; now do the similar for _class methods_
-- Which is generally the better option (not only for Ruby): a recursive function or an iterative one?
+- Which is generally the better option (not only for Ruby): a _recursive_ function or an _iterative_ one?
 - What are `#method_missing` and `#send`?
 Why are they useful?
 - What are the various Ruby runtimes, and how are they different?
 - What does `self` mean when used in a class?